MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/editorialreasoncollection.md

 ---
-title: EditorialReasonCollection Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: EditorialReasonCollection Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a collection of ads or keywords that failed editorial review, and the reason for the failure.
 ---
-# EditorialReasonCollection Data Object
+# EditorialReasonCollection Data Object - Campaign Management
 Defines a collection of ads or keywords that failed editorial review, and the reason for the failure.

 ## Syntax